-Immediately after the engine is stopped, press each auxiliary hydraulic pedal and second auxiliary switch several times to release the pressure from the auxiliary hydraulic circuit.

-Slowly loosen the air bleeding plug to relieve the internal pressure of the hydraulic oil tank.
-When disconnecting hoses, stand to the side and loosen them slowly to gradually release the internal pressure before removing.
+- Step on each auxiliary hydraulic pedal several times to release the residual pressure from the auxiliary hydraulic circuits. - Slowly loosen the air bleeding plug to relieve the internal pressure of the hydraulic oil tank. - When disconnecting hoses, stand to the side and loosen them slowly to gradually release the internal pressure before removing.

-These lines deliver the hydraulic oil necessary for operating a hydraulic breaker, crusher or other attachments.
+This line delivers the hydraulic oil necessary for operating a hydraulic breaker, crusher or other attachments.

-- (1)......First auxiliary hydraulic lines

-- (2).....Second auxiliary hydraulic lines

-- (3).....Third auxiliary hydraulic lines

-Stop valve

-(S): Closed

-(O): Open
+- (1).....Auxiliary hydraulic line - Stop valve (S) : Closed (O) : Open